gardener/sow/README.md

 │   │
 │   └── greenhouses           # recursively included installation sources
-│       └── nestedproduct     # name as root of the installation source │           ├── other product folders (see above)
+│       └── nestedproduct     # name as root of the installation source │           ├── SPEC-VERSION  # optional file containing the specification │           │                 # version of the nested product
+│           ├── other product folders (see above)
 │           └── components
 │               ├── testcomp